By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

 A lot of work the individual patient is doing in treatment through CBT and ERP can be undone if the people in that patient’s support system are not educated about how to appropriately support someone with OCD.

 Schools and educators need to know if a student has OCD, particularly if the student’s obsessional thinking is about perfection or doing things in a specific order.
 Those students need to be in classes that don’t emphasize perfection as the goal or require adherence to a rigid and precise approach to learning for achievement.
-For example, if a student’s obsessive thinking focuses on perfection, and the compulsive behavior is studying all of the time, curriculum would need to be adjusted for that student to prevent them from spiraling out of control.
+For example, if a student’s obsessive thinking focuses on perfection, and the compulsive behavior is studying all of the time, the curriculum would need to be adjusted for that student to prevent them from spiraling out of control.

 The natural reaction of many teachers, like parents, would be to reassure the student who was struggling with obsessive thinking.
-Educators who receive training about supporting a student with OCD can be an important part of helping a student achieve success in school and long-term healthy outcomes.
+Educators who receive training about supporting a student with OCD can be an important part of helping a student achieve success in school and long-term health outcomes.

 Other Treatments for OCD